- Glycerol-3-phosphate dehydrogenase

 Top Tip: Share your knowledge and calmness with those around you!

-Gina Schauffer, senior editor of WeightWatchers.co.uk says: “Christmas is undoubtedly a stressful time of the year, but it’s important to bear in mind that it’s only one day.
+Gina Schauffer, senior editor of WeightWatchers.co.uk says: “Christmas is undoubtedly a stressful time of the year, but its important to bear in mind that its only one day.
 WeightWatchers.co.uk offers a stress-free online weight loss service, available 24/7, with recipe ideas, fitness tips and interactive message boards where one can share Christmas tips and experiences with like-minded people.
 However, Christmas comes but once a year and everyone deserves to enjoy a treat every now and again.”

 Other interesting statistics;